MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │ JEFFERY A, POLICE, SERGEANT, 101442,… FIRE, [JAMES A, FIRE ENGINEER-EMT, 10…│ =#

-Then, queries that originally work with our `chicago` dataset would now work with `chicago″` data, as imported from a CSV file.
+Then, queries that originally worked with our hierarchical `chicago` dataset would now work with this imported and then restructured `chicago″` data.
 For example, we could once again compute the average employee salary by department.

     using Statistics: mean